rtsai/tmmount/README.md

 tmmount
 =======

-Are you using `netatalk` to run a Time Machine server on your Linux server?
+Are you using `netatalk` to run a Time Machine server on your Linux machine?
-`tmmount` provides an easy mechanism for mounting and unmounting Time Machine sparse bundles in Linux.
+`tmmount` provides an easy way to mount and unmount Time Machine sparse bundles.

 This project contains two scripts:

 * `tmmount` - mount a Time Machine sparse bundle for read-only browsing.
-It is a layer on top of `sparsebundlefs` and `tmfs`
 * `tmumount` - unmount a Time Machine sparse bundle mounted by `tmmount`

 Credits